Every year people around me ask; got any Cheltenham tips?

 A rather bold subheading for sure, but an important point.
-Trading mindset isn’t the easiest thing to crack at times, particularly when market characteristics suddenly change.
+A trading mindset isn’t the easiest thing to crack at times, particularly when market characteristics suddenly change.
 This could benefit you of course, but if you usually struggle with lower volatility higher matched volume markets – be careful.

 Trading Cheltenham is an acquired taste.
 You have to work around the market when trading, there’s no hiding it.
 It’s simply a fact.

-So if you know these style markets are more challenging that usual for you, prepare.
-Approach them with less expectations and added patience, you’ll be far better for it over the weeks duration.
+So if you know these style markets are more challenging than usual for you, prepare.
+Approach them with fewer expectations and added patience, you’ll be far better for it over the week’s duration.

 As I explain in this clip; there’s no point approaching unique situations like they’re a standard weekday market…